 Test #6 - Throughput with too Many Rules

 The throughput in the tests one and two is almost the same regardless of the number of rules for the eBPF and IP Sets filters.
-We wanted to know if this behaviour changed with a higher number rules, 10 and 100 millions.
+We wanted to know if this behaviour changed with a higher number rules, i.e., up to 100 millions.

-From the above chart we can see that there is not a big difference in the throughput and the same tendency keeps even with 10M and 50M rules.
+From the above chart we can see that the difference in throughput between IP sets and eBPF is almost negligible even with 10M and 50M rules.

 Profiling the CPU usage